wardoflores/Discord-API/README.md

 First API application for Python, adding more features over time.

-Hosted using Heroku, `Procfile` file and `joey-discord` file is used for Heroku app.
+Hosted using Heroku, `mainheroku.py` module, `Procfile` file, and `joey-discord` folder (if clone is mistakenly pushed) is used for Heroku app.

 ## Usage